|

 article.
 If any more mistakes are discovered, we'll describe them here.
 Hints

-careful to align the holes in the artwork with the actual holes in the chassis.
 WarningUnlike battery operated transistor or IC circuits, vacuum tubes can be dangerous.
 Not only is this project powered from the AC power line, but it contains voltages as high as 500V.
 Voltages this high are lethal!
 Remember that high voltage capacitors can store dangerous voltages for hours after the power is removed.
 Finally, power tubes such as the 6T9 get very hot in normal usage and you can easily get burned by touching the glass envelope!
 Downloads

 PurchaseCurrently the 6T9 PC boards and other parts are sold out.